Skip to content

 Things to Do

-• The Fraser Sensory Building is an oasis specially created for fair guests of all ages with sensory-processing challenges who may find the sights, sounds, smells and crowds of the fair overwhelming.
-See above for more information about the building and the services and resources offered.
+• The Fraser Sensory Building and Joy Mobile are specially created for fair guests with sensory-processing challenges who may find the sights, sounds, smells and crowds of the fair overwhelming.
+See above for more information about the services and resources offered.
 The Fraser Sensory Building is open 9 a.m. to 9 p.m. daily (8 p.m. on Labor Day) and is located on the west side of Cosgrove Street just south of the Home Improvement Building.
+The Joy Mobile is open 9 a.m. to 9 p.m. daily (8 p.m. on Labor Day) and is located north of Loop Gate #9, just before Judson Avenue.

 • Two interactive outdoor exhibit areas in Family Fair at Baldwin Park – Alphabet Forest and Math On-A-Stick – are geared toward children and provide fun, hands-on activities in a relaxing, shaded environment; these areas tend to be less crowded and less hectic.
 Guests can come and go, do some or all the activities, and stay as long or as short as they’d like.
 These two areas are right across the street from the 4-H Building.